 Why is Pure Acetic Acid Often Called Glacial Acetic Acid?

 Acetic acid, a ubiquitous compound found in vinegar and used extensively in various industrial processes, is often referred to as glacial acetic acid when it's in its purest form.
 But why the peculiar name "glacial"?
-This article delves into the fascinating history and chemistry behind this common yet intriguing appellation, exploring the properties of pure acetic acid that earned it this descriptive moniker.
+And this article digs into the fascinating history and chemistry behind this common yet intriguing appellation, exploring the properties of pure acetic acid that earned it this descriptive moniker.
 We'll uncover the connection between its freezing point and its name, examine its industrial applications, and address some frequently asked questions about this important chemical.

 Understanding Acetic Acid: A Foundational Overview